-How you obtain a copy of a credit report can make a big difference entitled to receive a free copy of your consumer report, from each of the nationwide reporting agencies, once every twelve months.
+How you obtain a copy of a credit report can make a big difference

+Under the Fair Credit Reporting Act ("FCRA"), you are entitled to receive a free copy of your consumer report, from each of the nationwide reporting agencies, once every twelve months.
 In order to obtain your free reports from the Big Three, you must request them from a specific source (the Annual Credit Report service, operated by Central Source LLC).